Track 404 Pages in GA4: Why 39% Get Missed Silently

 Why GA4 doesn't auto-detect 404s

-GA4 ships with a feature called Enhanced Measurement that auto-tracks ten interactions out of the box.
+GA4 ships with a feature called Enhanced Measurement.
+It auto-tracks ten interactions out of the box.
 None of them are 404s.
-The structural reason: a 404 is an HTTP response code.
+The reason is structural, not a bug.
+A 404 is an HTTP response code.
 JavaScript runs after the response.
-By the time GA4's tracker loads, the status code is gone.
-There's nothing for it to read.
+By the time GA4's tracker loads, the status code is already gone.
+There's nothing left to read.

 GA4 Enhanced Measurement: what fires automatically